 Market Size Research for Installation

 Installation markets are hard to size from a desk.
 Published figures track manufacturer shipments, not what HVAC installers, plumbers, and electricians actually fit.
-Heat pump volumes, press fitting adoption, EV charger installations, panel building activity: none of it shows up reliably in trade statistics.
-We quantify these markets from the ground up, measuring real installation volumes, replacement cycles, and channel splits directly from the professionals doing the work.
-Whether you need a defensible TAM for heat pumps ahead of a capacity investment, brand share in cable management for a competitive review, or addressable volume data to support an acquisition, we run primary phone research with installers, M&E engineers, and wholesalers to produce figures you can put in front of a board.
-No extrapolation from trade reports.
+Heat pump volumes, press fitting adoption, EV charger installs, panel building: none of it shows up reliably in trade statistics.
+We quantify these markets from the ground up, measuring real installation volumes, replacement cycles, and channel splits from the professionals doing the work.
+Whether you need a defensible TAM for heat pumps ahead of a capacity investment, brand share in cable management, or addressable volume for an acquisition, we run primary phone research with installers, M&E engineers, and wholesalers to produce figures you can put in front of a board, not extrapolation from trade reports.

 30+